benkolera/ylj-reading-the-tea-leaves/README.md

 Elm/TEA makes a very deliberate design choice to avoid thinking of building UIs in terms of components.
 It places the focus on building separate, reusable functions/types for each of the model, view and update (event processing) parts rather than thinking in the traditional OO component style.
-Functional is a good thing, and TEA is incredibly easy to get started but the design doesn't really bake in an idea of separating the public and private events/state of a UI element.
+Functional is a good thing and the simplicity makes TEA incredibly easy to get started with.
+However, the design doesn't really bake in an idea of separating the public and private events/state of a UI element and it can get a little messy.

 Halogen, on the other hand is a similar Model-View-Intent framework but works in terms of composable components each with their own internal state and clearly defined input and output events.
 This is more complicated at first, but allows composition of UI elements in a much more modular way since the lines between internal state/actions and public API are not as blurred.
-Even better it makes the state/events/any effects obvious in the component type, so you can reason about the component based on type.
+Even better, it makes the state/events/any effects obvious in the component type, so you can reason about the component based on type.